-Management and Engineering for Manufacturing is a unique program at UConn that spans both the school of business and the school of engineering, and produces some of the brightest, most talented leaders for the technical world we live in.
+Management and Engineering for Manufacturing is a unique major at UConn that spans both the College of Engineering and the School of Business, and produces some of the brightest, most talented leaders for the technical world we live in.
 MEM students have a range of skills including technical engineering skills, and also finance and accounting, project management, marketing, six sigma, supply chain, and more.

 Senior Design is a capstone course during which students work on teams with businesses, manufacturers and other organizations to complete a project given by the sponsor.
 In 2021, MEM had 12 teams with 10 sponsors, like Frito Lay, Dymax, Belimo, Prysmian, Lyman Orchard, NUWC/Navy, Holo-Krome and Sikorsky.
 The projects completed by students included designing and building workstations, developing new facility plans, streamlining manufacturing processes to increase production, fall protection, a spring test stand, automated sanitation processes, and more.

 Sponsors present a challenge or idea and work with a student team to create the solution.
 Sponsors gain access to UConn faculty, trained student engineers, as well as first-hand experience working with students who may become future employees.
 At the same time, students learn to work collaboratively in a real world setting while producing periodic reports on their ideas, strategy, techniques and progress.
 Students begin by researching the problem, brainstorming a range of solutions and traveling to the sponsor’s site to learn more about the sponsor and project.